2014 Atlantic hurricane season: Storm names

 The following list of names was used for named storms that formed in the North Atlantic in 2014.
-This was the same list used in the 2008 season with the exceptions of Gonzalo, Isaias, and Paulette, which replaced Gustav, Ike, and Paloma, respectively.
-The name Gonzalo was the only new name used for the first time this year.
-There were no names retired this year; thus, the same list was used again in the 2020 season.
+This was the same list used in the 2008 season, with the exceptions of Gonzalo, Isaias, and Paulette, which replaced Gustav, Ike, and Paloma, respectively.
+The name Gonzalo was the only name used for the first time this year.
+There were no names retired following the 2014 season, so the same list was used again for the 2020 season.

 Season effects

-This is a table of the tropical cyclones that formed during the 2014 Atlantic hurricane season.
-It includes their duration, names, intensities, areas affected, damages, and death totals.
+This is a table of all of the storms that formed in the 2014 Atlantic hurricane season.
+It includes their name, duration, peak classification and intensities, areas affected, damage, and death totals.
 Deaths in parentheses are additional and indirect (an example of an indirect death would be a traffic accident), but were still related to that storm.
-Damage and deaths include totals while the storm was extratropical, a wave, or a low, and all the damage figures are in 2014 USD.
+Damage and deaths include totals while the storm was extratropical, a wave, or a low, and all of the damage figures are in 2014 USD.